Quickstart

 Generate your first migration

-schemic gen diffs your schema against the recorded snapshot and writes a migration for the difference.
+schemic gen diffs your schema against the recorded snapshot and writes a reviewable migration for the difference:

 npx schemic gen initial